 4. Coffee can reduce work-induced pain for desk workers

-Most of the working class today have corporate desk jobs that require them to sit at a single place and focus for hours.
-One does not need to graduate from medical school to know that staying in the same position for long hours can lead to unwanted muscle pain.
+Most of us have corporate desk jobs that require us to sit at a single place and focus for hours.
+One doesn’t need to have graduated from medical school to know that staying in the same position for long hours can lead to unwanted muscle pain.
 When compared to non-coffee drinkers, many studies have shown that drinking coffee can reduce pain development caused by sitting for long hours due to caffeine acting as a pain moderator.